Updated on September 15, 2023

-Then you will put the wire up through the middle of the smallest pine cone piece.
+Then poke the wire up through the middle of the smallest pine cone piece.
 Working your way around you will slip the wire through each of the holes in the ends of the star-like shape.
 This will create the pine cone shape.

-I created three pine cones, three pine needles, one dahlia flower, two poppies, four small peach roses, two large orange roses and four of the smaller red rose shapes.
+I created three pine cones, three pine needles, one dahlia flower, two poppies, four small peach roses, two large orange roses, and four smaller red rose shapes.

-I attached the pine cones with more floral wire.
-I looped a piece of wire through one of the bottom pine cone points.
+Attach the pine cones with more floral wire.
+Loop a piece of wire through one of the bottom pine cone points.